-Our school will adopt physical, technical, and organisational measures to ensure the security of Personal Data.
+Pembrokeshire County Council will adopt physical, technical, and organisational measures to ensure the security of Personal Data.
 This includes the prevention of loss or damage, unauthorised alteration, access or processing, and other risks to which it may be exposed by virtue of human action or the physical or natural environment.

-Further details on the minimum set of security measures adopted by our school are detailed within the following policies:
+Further details on the minimum set of security measures adopted by Pembrokeshire County Council are detailed within the following policies: